On regularity and the word problem for free idempotent generated semigroups: Undecidability of the word problem in general

 The results above show that under these assumptions many properties are decidable in $\ig{\E}$, in particular regularity, and the word problem for regular words.
 The rest of the article will be devoted to showing that the answer to the above question is no. In this section we outline our general approach to the problem, and then in subsequent sections we give full details of the construction, and proofs of the results needed to establish undecidability.

 The key idea of the construction is to relate the word problem in $\ig{\E}$ to the membership problem for finitely generated subgroups of finitely presented groups.
-The construction takes a finitely presented group $G=\pre{A}{\mathcal{R}}$ and a finitely generated subgroup $H$ of $G$, where we suppose that: \begin{itemize} \item every relation from $\mathcal{R}$ has the form $ab=c$ for some $a,b,c\in A$; \item $H$ is specified by the set of generators $B$ such that $B\subseteq A$.
-Furthermore, we assume that $B^{-1}=B$, so that every element of $H$ can be expressed as a (monoid) word over $B$. \end{itemize} It is not hard to see that given any finitely presented group $G$, and finitely generated subgroup $H$ of $G$, a finite presentation $\pre{A}{\mathcal{R}}$ for $G$ exists which satisfies these requirements.
+The construction takes a finitely presented group $G=\pre{A}{\mathcal{R}}$ and a finitely generated subgroup $H$ of $G$, where we suppose that: \begin{itemize} \item[(G1)] every relation from $\mathcal{R}$ has the form $ab=c$ for some $a,b,c\in A$; \item[(G2)] $H$ is specified by the set of generators $B$ such that $B\subseteq A$.
+Furthermore, we assume that $B^{-1}=B$, so that every element of $H$ can be expressed as a (monoid) word over $B$. \end{itemize} To see that given any finitely presented group $G$, and finitely generated subgroup $H$ of $G$, a finite presentation $\pre{A}{\mathcal{R}}$ for $G$ satisfying (G1), (G2) exists, one can proceed as follows: \begin{enumerate} \item Pick a finite generating set $B_1$ of $H$. \item Extend $B_1$ to a finite generating set $A_1$ of $G$. \item Close $A_1$ under inversion, and add a letter $e$ representing the identity element to it, to obtain $A_2=A_1\cup A_1^{-1}\cup\{e\}$. \item Write down a finite presentation for $G$ over generators $A_1$, in which every relation has the form $u=e$ where $u$ is a positive word, and which contains the relations $ae=a$, $ea=a$ ($a\in A_1$) and $ab=e$ (for any pair of mutually inverse generators $a,b\in A_1$). \item Expand $A_1$ to a new generating set $A$, by adding to it symbols representing all non-empty prefixes of all words $u$ featuring in the relations $u=e$. \item Write down all the relations of the form $ab=c$ over this new generating set that hold in $G$, and check that this presentation has the desired properties. \end{enumerate}

 From this data we shall construct a finite band which we denote by $B_{G,H}$, and the corresponding biorder by $\B_{G,H}$.
 The band $B_{G,H}$ will have five $\D$-classes whose dimensions are determined by the sizes of the finite sets $A$, $B$ and $\mathcal{R}$, the minimal $\D$-class is a zero element, and the $\J$-order on these $\D$-classes is illustrated in Figure~\ref{fig_BGH}.
 Full details of the construction of the band $B_{G,H}$ will be given in Section~\ref{sec_BGH} below.